angus-c/es6-react-mixins/README.md

 # es6-react-mixins

-`es6-react-mixins` lets you augment your ES6 React component classes with any number of custom ES6 mixins.
+`es6-react-mixins` is a module that lets you augment your ES6 React component classes with any number of custom ES6 mixins.
 You can also use it to merge traditional pre-es6 React mixin objects into your ES6 React classes.

 Inspired by [this gist](https://gist.github.com/sebmarkbage/fac0830dbb13ccbff596) by [Sebastian Markbåge](https://github.com/sebmarkbage) the strategy is transient class hierarchies – instead of locking classes into permanent *is a* roles, class realtionships are assembled and re-assembled at will.

 ES6 mixins are functions that return classes.
+There's no need to extend `React.component`, you get that for free.

 ```js
 const es6Mixin = base => class extends base {